11 Bread Machine Tips For Beginners To Get You Started

 You can also use active dry yeast, which most people are more likely to have in their kitchen.
 Unlike instant yeast, active dry yeast only becomes active when mixed with lukewarm water.

-If you follow a recipe, use the yeast required and just stick to the instruction.
+If you follow a recipe, use the yeast required and just stick to the instructions.

 6. Use Your Bread Maker For Things Other Than Bread!